simonsobs/scheduler-dev/README.md

-# vigilant-fiesta
+# scheduler-dev
-new scheduler test development
+repo to experiment with new scheduler design